 Once the petition is filed with the court, anyone can go to the courthouse, pull the records and find out what was owned, who money is owed to (creditors) and who the beneficiaries are.
 This could open the beneficiaries up to predators.

-Minor Children and Probate
+Minor Children and Probate and state law

 If someone passes away and they have minor children with no planning in place, state law will decide who gets what and when.